MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-auto-date-time.md

 - The table storage mode is Import
 - The column data type is date or date/time
-- The column is not the "many" side of a model relationship
+- The column isn't the "many" side of a model relationship

 ## How it works